Lee Hodges gets his 1st PGA tour victory with a wire-to-wire win at the 3M Open, by 7 strokes

 Tony Finau, the defending champion and highest-ranked player at 10th in the FedEx Cup standings participating in this field, shot a 70 to land in a three-way tie for seventh.

 Hodges shot a 63 on Thursday, a 64 on Friday and a 66 on Saturday to take a commanding lead into the final round at the TPC Twin Cities course in Blaine on a former sod farm in suburban Minneapolis.
-He had two eagles and two bogeys on Sunday, following an aggressive approach.
+He had two eagles and two bogeys on Sunday, following an aggressive approach he .

+With one previous top-three finish in 2022 at The American Express in La Quinta, California, Hodges said on Saturday he couldn't recall a five-shot lead in his entire career, amateur competition included, and felt as if he was "playing with house money" with his place on the tour next season secured.

+"Last night, me and my wife, we ate dinner here and then we went to get some ice cream and I slept like a baby," Hodges said.

 Entering the week in 74th place in the FedEx Cup standings, Hodges soared to 33rd with the $1.4 million prize for the win.
 He became the 23rd third-round leader or co-leader to win on tour this season, following Brian Harman last week at the British Open.